KeyPoint Government Solutions Background Investigator in Oxford, Mississippi

 Run your own business and contract with us to conduct background investigations for the purpose of determining employment suitability for people who require access to sensitive or classified government information, initially focusing on casework for the National Background Investigations Bureau (NBIB).
 Casework for other contracts will be assigned based on Investigator qualifications and business need.

-You’ll need to provide evidence of insurance (including liability and, if you’ll use a personal vehicle, auto and a valid driver’s license), and, as applicable, marketing materials, a fictitious name statement filing, articles of incorporation, city or county business license and professional license.
+Need to provide evidence of insurance (including liability and, if you’ll use a personal vehicle, auto and a valid driver’s license), and be registered as a business entity (this excludes DBA and sole propriety status).
+You may use your social security number or obtain an employee identification number, and, as applicable, provide marketing materials, a fictitious name statement filing, articles of incorporation, city or county business license and professional license.
 You will also need to provide business bank account information as well as a W-9.
 You will receive a 1099 and you are, by law, obligated to file your own business taxes.
 Independent contractors are not KeyPoint employees, are not eligible for benefits, and are not paid by the hour.

 Receive casework for within a reasonable distance of your home location.
 You may request additional work in different geographic areas, for instance for when you travel out of town.
 KeyPoint does not reimburse for mileage and travel expenses.
 These are expenses of your own business.
 Relocation assistance is not available for this position.
 You must live in the area for which you’re engaged for work before the start of the government-mandated training.